Better Call Saul season 6: what we know

 NEWS FROM ABQ: Production has begun on the sixth and ~final~ season of Better Call Saul. pic.twitter.com/377eGsyFuAMarch 11, 2021

-Variety originally reported that the Better Call Saul season 6 release date was 2021, but we're unsure if that'll still be the case.
+Variety originally reported that the Better Call Saul season 6 release date was 2021, but that's clearly no longer the case.
 Season 6 officially kicked off filming in March 2021, and this time you're getting 13 episodes rather than the usual 10.

 If you've been paying attention to the news, you no doubt heard that star Bob Odenkirk collapsed on set back in late July with a heart attack.
 As of early September 2021, the actor has thankfully recovered and filming has resumed: